Dre Campbell Farm

 2. Food Source

 Bees produce honey, a fact known and exploited by humans for generations.
-However, it is also an essential carbohydrate or energy source for the bees themselves to survive.
+However, it is also an essential carbohydrate and energy source for the bees themselves to survive.

 Birds, small animals, and insects also thrive on dipping into the honey.
-As nectar provides energy for the bees, pollen provides protein and other nutrients, helping the whole hive thrive.
+As nectar provides energy for the bees, pollen provides protein and other essential nutrients, helping the entire hive thrive.

 Additionally, though I forbid it, the healthy bees, in turn, are a nutritious snack for birds, dragonflies, and other insects.